Science

 Science YouTube https://www.youtube.com/channel/UCevot3Ghg9rqBc0NZI-7htA

-Students study key stage 3 science in years 7, 8 and 9.
-Over the three years, students will learn a balanced curriculum of biology, chemistry and physics.
 Revision materials for each year are available from the science department, and students will be provided with core questions as well as keywords and definitions for each topic, which will be tested during assessments, and form part of their homework throughout the year.
-Assessment will be based on students' performance in class assessment tasks and at the end of year exam.
+Assessment will be based on students' performance in class assessment tasks, such as core question check quizzes and end of term assessments, and during the whole school internal assessment window.

 Year 7